zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 of ignorance.
 Those troubles have been abandoned for the Buddha and the Blessed One.
 Broken, the root has been cut off, just like a palm tree without roots, it becomes a non-existent thing that does not live in the future.
-Therefore, the Buddha is called the one who has no troubles.”
+Therefore, the Buddha is called the one who has no troubles."
 It is the one who has passed the waterfall and has no trouble.

 Because of that, the presenter Binchia said: